-- Election of directors (Proposal No. 1); - Approval, on an advisory basis, of the compensation of named executive officers (Proposal No. 3); - Recommendation, on an advisory basis, of the frequency of advisory votes on named executive officer compensation (Proposal No. 4); and - Approval of the amendment and restatement of the Shyft Stock Incentive Plan of 2016 (Proposal No. 5)
+- Election of directors (Proposal No. 1); - Approval, on an advisory basis, of the compensation of named executive officers (Proposal No. 3); and - Approval of the amendment and restatement of The Shyft Stock Incentive Plan (Proposal No. 4).

 If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, that organization will inform the inspector of election that it does not have the authority to vote on the matter with respect to your shares.
 This is generally referred to as a "broker non-vote."
-Therefore, broker non-votes may exist in connection with Proposal No. 1 and Proposals No. 3 through No. 5.
+Therefore, broker non-votes may exist in connection with Proposal No. 1, 3 and 4.